panaversity/learn-applied-generative-ai-fundamentals/01_technology_background/07_agentic_ai_stack/readme.md

 **3. LangGraph: Graph-Based Workflow Orchestration**

-LangGraph adopts a graph architecture to define and orchestrate agentic workflows, treating each task or function as a node within a directed acyclic graph (DAG).
+LangGraph adopts a graph architecture to define and orchestrate agentic workflows, treating each task or function as a node within langgraph in a cyclic workflow.
 This approach provides fine-grained control over the flow and state of applications, making it particularly suitable for complex workflows that require advanced memory features, error recovery, and human-in-the-loop interactions.

 **Key Features of LangGraph**: